 Over the years we've visited Abingdon many times to see Stephen Briggs' Discworld adaptations brought to stage.
-And we've come to expect the very best of amatuer productions from The Studio Theatre Club.
-Which is why it is sad to say that Witches Abroad felt a little lackluster for me.
+And we've come to expect the very best of amateur productions from The Studio Theatre Club.
+Which is why it is sad to say that Witches Abroad felt a little lacklustre for me.
 I know many have said how much they enjoyed the production but for me it felt a little flat.

 The theatre itself is an amazing building.
 The high vaulted ceiling and roughly hewn walls make you feel you are on the Discworld.
 While it is a relatively small theatre there is plenty of character and a large multi level stage.